constellation-daq/Constellation/python/constellation/satellites/CaenHV/README.md

 Note that this is a fork of the original `pycaenhv` package ([original package source can be found here](https://github.com/vasoto/pycaenhv)) which additional features.
-Once these have been upstreamed ([see this upstreaming PR](https://github.com/vasoto/pycaenhv/pull/6)), the original package can be used.
+Once these have been merged into the upstream sources ([see this upstreaming PR](https://github.com/vasoto/pycaenhv/pull/6)), the original package can be used.

 ## Parameters